 9. Bad breath

 Bad breath is more than just stinky kisses.
 Bad breath can be a sign of painful dental disease, esophageal reflux, or digestive upset.
 Look for other signs such as pawing at the face and mouth, difficulty chewing or swallowing, or copious drooling, which can point to a bigger problem.
-Your dog may need professional veterinary dental care to address any diseased teeth and get his mouth smelling fresh again.
+Although daily brushing, dental chews, and special dental diets can help prevent plaque and tartar from forming, once tartar forms on the teeth the only way to remove it is with a professional dental cleaning under anesthesia.
+If your dog has bad breath, he may need professional veterinary dental care to address any diseased teeth and get his mouth smelling fresh again.

 10. Changes in behavior